Nene (bird): Conservation

-The nene population stands at 2,500 birds, making it the world's rarest goose.
+The nene population stood at 3,862 birds in 2022, making it the world's rarest goose.
 It is believed that it was once common, with approximately 25,000 Hawaiian geese living in Hawaiʻi when Captain James Cook arrived in 1778.
 Hunting and introduced predators, such as small Indian mongooses, pigs, and feral cats, reduced the population to 30 birds by 1952.
-The species breeds well in captivity, and has been successfully re-introduced.
+The species breeds well in captivity and has been successfully reintroduced.
 In 2004, it was estimated that there were 800 birds in the wild, as well as 1,000 in wildfowl collections and zoos.
 There is concern about inbreeding due to the small initial population of birds.
 The nature reserve WWT Slimbridge, in England, was instrumental in the successful breeding of Hawaiian geese in captivity.
 Under the direction of conservationist Peter Scott, it was bred back from the brink of extinction during the 1950s for later re-introduction into the wild in Hawaiʻi.
 There are still Hawaiian geese at Slimbridge today.
 They can now be found in captivity in multiple WWT centres.
-Successful introductions include Haleakala and Piʻiholo ranches on Maui.
+Successful introductions include Haleakalā and Piʻiholo ranches on Maui.
+NatureServe considers the species Imperiled.